-The project started in January 2011 and will continue through December 2013.
-The project's total budget is $\notin 10$ million, $\notin 5$ million of which is being provided by the European Commission under the Information and Communication Technologies Policy Support Program (ICT PSP) (HeERO 2012).
+The first phase of the project started in January 2011 and continued through December 2013.
+The budget was \notin 10 million, \notin 5 million of which was provided by the European Commission under the Information and Communication Technologies Policy Support Program (ICT PSP).260

-The project has been extended to HeERO2, which will run from 2013 to 2015.
-The project has an overall budget of $\notin 6.1$ million, $\notin 3$ million of which has been provided by the European Commission.
-The project's goals will be to prepare and carry-out pre-deployment pilots as well as encourage wider adoption (HeERO 2013).
+The project has been extended to a second phase, HeERO2, which began in January 2013 and will run until December 2015.
+The project has an overall budget of $\in 6.1$ million, $\in 3$ million of which has been provided by the European Commission.
+The project's goals will be to prepare and carry-out pre-deployment pilots as well as encourage wider adoption.261 Belgium, Bulgaria, Denmark, Luxembourg, Spain and Turkey have joined the project.262